datatrail-jhu/04_githubbasics/manuscript/07_pull_requests.md

 ![GitHub also lets you work with others](images/07_pull_requests/07_githubbasics_pull_requests-3.png)

-In an an earlier lesson we learned about issues.
+In an earlier lesson we learned about issues.
 Issues are comments that you can make on either one of your own repos or on someone else's repos.
 Pull requests are a different kind of interaction that involve making a change directly to someone's code.
 First you would fork the repo to make your own copy.

 ![Forking a repo means you can change the code](images/07_pull_requests/07_githubbasics_pull_requests-4.png)